 The drug is also well-known for being a moderate to strong and fast-acting medication with a relatively short half-life, making it popular among substance abusers.
 Additionally, it’s also been frequently combined with methadone to devastating effect.
 The risk comes from the way that both drugs work.
-The effects of methadone are typically mild and may take a while before an individual begins to feel an effect although the drug is still active in the body; meanwhile, Xanax is a strong and fast-acting sedative.
+The effects of methadone are typically mild and may take a while before an individual begins to feel an effect although the drug is still active in the body; meanwhile, Xanax is a strong and fast-acting sedative with dangerous withdrawal symptoms.

 Taking too much of either drug can cause individuals to have trouble remaining conscious in addition to respiratory depression.
 As such, the combination of methadone and Xanax are considered to be responsible for a high percentage of opioid-related deaths.

 The Palm Beach Institute is Here to Help You Get Your Life Back